Peak Flow Measurement

 Green.
 This means go.
 Continue to follow your asthma plan as directed by your healthcare provider.

 Yellow.
 This means caution or slow down.
 You should tell your healthcare provider at this time.
-He or she may tell you to increase or change your medicines.
-He or she may give you other instructions to help keep your symptoms from getting worse.
+They may tell you to increase or change your medicines.
+They may give you other instructions to help keep your symptoms from getting worse.

 Red.
 This means stop.
 This is a medical emergency.
 You should get help right away.
 Take your rescue medicine and call your healthcare provider or go to an emergency room.
 You may need to call 911.